benory/1520s-project-website/about/index.markdown

 {% include_relative styles-local.html %}
 {% include_relative scripts-local.html %}

-## A new aesthetic paradigm
+<h2>A new aesthetic paradigm</h2>

-Sometime during the 1520s, a new aesthetic paradigm for sacred European art music took hold.
+<p>Sometime during the 1520s, a new aesthetic paradigm for sacred European art music took hold.</p>

-Musical sources from this decade evince a decisive stylistic change: in place of what might be described as a contrastive aesthetic preferred by earlier composers, with individual lines coming and going, we now find nearly pervasive sonic saturation–that is, music for five or six independent voices with relatively few rests.
+<p>Musical sources from this decade evince a decisive stylistic change: in place of what might be described as a contrastive aesthetic preferred by earlier composers, with individual lines coming and going, we now find nearly pervasive sonic saturation–that is, music for five or six independent voices with relatively few rests.</p>

-This new style, although easy enough to lay out in general terms, is not so easy to analyze.
+<p>This new style, although easy enough to lay out in general terms, is not so easy to analyze.
 Making matters still more difficult is that scholars have long been unsure exactly how, when, and where these stylistic changes occurred, owing to limited information about composer biographies and a fuzzy understanding of seminal musical sources from the 1520s.
-As a result, historians have tended to tell an oversimplified story that prioritizes the major composers of the early sixteenth century, or those of the mid sixteenth century, at the expense of those in between.
+As a result, historians have tended to tell an oversimplified story that prioritizes the major composers of the early sixteenth century, or those of the mid sixteenth century, at the expense of those in between.</p>

-Complicating matters further: more works from during the 1520s survive than from any previous decade in Western music history.
-Indeed, more music survives than any individual scholar can hope to control.
+<p>Complicating matters further: more works from during the 1520s survive than from any previous decade in Western music history.
+Indeed, more music survives than any individual scholar can hope to control.</p>

-## Meeting the challenge
+<h2>Meeting the challenge</h2>

-The 1520s Project aims to meet this challenge head on by making the repertoire of the early sixteenth century available for performance, study, and analysis.
-Founded in 2019 by [Benjamin Ory](https://benjaminory.com){:target="_blank"}, the project offers high-quality digital editions of the music in four data types: as PDFs, as Sibelius files, as MusicXML files, and as Humdrum files.
+<p>The 1520s Project aims to meet this challenge head on by making the repertoire of the early sixteenth century available for performance, study, and analysis.
+Founded in 2019 by <a href="https://benjaminory.com" target="_blank">Benjamin Ory</a>, the project offers high-quality digital editions of the music in four data types: as PDFs, as Sibelius files, as MusicXML files, and as Humdrum files.
 At present, the corpus features <span id="work-count"></span> scores and roughly <span id="note-count"></span> notes, making it the largest online database of music from the period in the world.
-The figure below shows the distribution of works by date of the first surviving source.
+The figure below shows the distribution of works by date of the first surviving source.</p>

 <div id="years-plot"></div>

-The project takes advantage of [editorial and encoding standards](/documentation) developed by the [Josquin Research Project](https://josquin.stanford.edu){:target="_blank"} (JRP) over the past decade.
-This standardization enables the data from both projects to be shared; such interoperability is especially useful with respect to composers active right around 1520, such as Jean Mouton, Noel Bauldeweyn, or Jean Richafort, whose music is shared between projects.
+<p>The project takes advantage of <a href="/documentation" target="_blank">editorial and encoding standards</a> developed by the <a href="https://josquin.stanford.edu" target="_blank">Josquin Research Project</a> (JRP) over the past decade.
+This standardization enables the data from both projects to be shared; such interoperability is especially useful with respect to composers active right around 1520, such as Jean Mouton, Noel Bauldeweyn, or Jean Richafort, whose music is shared between projects.</p>

-## Editorial process
+<h2>Editorial process</h2>

 <p class="tight">To upload music, Ory:</p>
   <ul class="tight-list">